THE FOUNDATION BOARD

-The main responsibility of the Foundation Board is to ensure that Ludwig Szincz’s Foundation Philosophy is implemented both in the company TGW Logistics Group through its respective management staff, and in the non-profit projects.
+The main responsibility of the Foundation Board is to ensure that Ludwig Szincz’s Foundation Philosophy is implemented in both Foundation divisions – TGW Logistics and TGW Future Wings – through its respective management staff.
 What is more, the Foundation Board is the owner representative of TGW Logistics Group GmbH.
 It also exercises the founder’s rights with respect to the associate foundations (Future Wings, i.e. non-profit projects).
 Meetings of the members on the Foundation Board take place four times a year, and the members also convene for an annual workshop.

-Martin Krauss (*1963) has been Chairman of the Board of TGW Future Privatstiftung since 2014.
-In addition, he is Chairman of the Supervisory Board of TGW Logistics Group GmbH, member of the Supervisory Board of Semikron International GmbH and runs his own management consultancy Krauss Consult.
+Martin Krauss (*1963) has been member of the Foundation Board of TGW Future Private Foundation since 2013 and Chairman since 2014.
+He is also Chairman of the Supervisory Board of TGW Logistics.

 Dr. Ernst Chalupsky

-Since the TGW Future Private Foundation was set up in 2004, Dr. Ernst Chalupsky (born 1954) has been a member of the Foundation Board and of the Advisory Board of TGW Logistics Group GmbH.
-Since 2016 Dr. Chalupsky has acted as Deputy Chairman of the Board of TGW Future Private Foundation and Deputy Chairman of the Supervisory Board of TGW Logistics Group GmbH.
+Dr. Ernst Chalupsky (*1954) has been a member of the Foundation Board since the TGW Future Private Foundation was set up in 2004.
+Since 2016, Dr. Chalupsky has acted as Deputy Chairman of the Board of TGW Future Private Foundation and Deputy Chairman of the Supervisory Board of TGW Logistics.

-Johannes Feldmayer (born 1956) has been a member of the Board of TGW Future Private Foundation since June 2016 and is also on the Supervisory Board of TGW Logistics Group GmbH.
+Johannes Feldmayer (*1956) has been a member of the Board of TGW Future Private Foundation since June 2016.
+He is also on the Supervisory Board of TGW Logistics.

-Christian Lutz (born 1966) is a member of both the TGW Future Private Foundation board and the supervisory board of the TGW Logistics Group GmbH.
-He has had ties with TGW since 1987 when he worked as a student for the company during his mechanical engineering degree studies.
-From 2010 he was a consultant for the Advisory Board (the former supervisory body) until he became a member of the TGW Future Private Foundation board in 2014.
-Based in Vorarlberg (Austria), Christian Lutz is the CEO and founder of the venture capital funded software company Crate.io headquartered in San Francisco.
-He has over twenty years’ experience as an entrepreneur in the enterprise software, internet and media industry.
-Christian Lutz studied at the Technical University Vienna until 1994 and at Harvard Business School from 2008–2011.
+Christian Lutz (*1966) is a member of both the TGW Future Private Foundation Board and the Supervisory Board of TGW Logistics.
+He has had ties with TGW since 1986 when he worked as a student for the company during his mechanical engineering degree studies – and has remained closely associated ever since.

+Starting in 2010, he was a consultant for the former supervisory body until he became a member of the TGW Future Private Foundation Board and the Supervisory Board of TGW Logistics in 2014.
+Based in Vorarlberg (Austria), Christian Lutz is serial entrepreneur in the software industry and currently dedicated CEO and founder of the venture capital-funded software company Crate.io, headquartered in San Francisco.
+He has over twenty years’ experience in the development and management of enterprise software, IT and in the media industry.
+Christian Lutz studied at the Technical University Vienna until 1994 and at Harvard Business School from 2008–2011.11.

 Dr. Clemens Steiner